Interlisp/Interlisp.github.io/content/en/running/running-on-win.md

 2.  *Install Medley*:&nbsp;&nbsp;To install Medley, download and run the the `medley-install_<version>.exe` that can be found [here](https://online.interlisp.org/downloads/medley_downloads.html) under the Windows 10/11 heading.

      This will install Medley on your system, by default in the `%USERPROFILE%/AppData/Local/Medley/Scripts` folder.
 This folder will be added to your %PATH%.
-An `uninstall` will also be added so that you can uninstall Medley via the
+An uninstall will also be added so that you can remove Medley via the standard Add/Remove Programs control panel.

     Note that to download `medley-install_<version>.exe`, you may have to bypass any security concerns your browser has about downloading an .exe file.
-In addition, you will have to bypass the Windows Defender protection against executoing an unsigned .exe.
+In addition, you will have to bypass the Windows Defender protection against executing an unsigned .exe.
 To do so, click `More info` followed by `Run Anyway` when the Windows Defender window pops up.

 3.  *Run Medley:*&nbsp;&nbsp;Once it is installed, you can run Medley by typing `medley <flags and options>` into either a Command or a Powershell window.